posted on January 19, 2022

 Summer/fall of 2024.
 Following appointment, and once fundraising goals and other qualifications are met, the appointee is required to attend a cross-cultural and language-acquisition program and pre-field orientation prior to deploying.

 Language is an essential part of ministry.
-The successful applicant(s) will receive one year of intense language study followed by ongoing language and cultural acquisition.
-The goal will be to speak, read, and write the language at a functional level in order to mentor, teach, and train others.
+The successful applicant(s) will receive one year of intense language classes, followed by ongoing language and cultural acquisition.
+The second year will emphasize opportunities to use the language in different settings and grow in proficiency.
+The goal will be to speak, read, and write the language at a functional level so that you can clearly share the good news of Jesus, teach the Bible, and train leaders.
+Mastering the Thai language is a life-long endeavor.

 Expectations for Spouse: